Men's Health & Wellness

 • Nitrates (nitroglycerin) or riociguat are used in the case of chest pain/PAH.

-• Severe heart disease, liver disease, and kidney disease.
+• Severe heart disease, liver disease, or kidney disease.

 • Has had a heart attack, stroke, or low blood pressure in the past.